kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 There is no universal answer.
 But asking the question prevents unnecessary framework layering.

-## Ownership Should Follow Information Advantage
+## Ownership Should Follow Information Advantage { #information-advantage }

 A framework should own a concern when it has unique information that lets it improve the experience.
 Kora knows the dependency graph.
 Therefore it can manage lifecycle well.
 Kora generates HTTP handlers.
 Therefore it can attach telemetry consistently.
 Kora knows repository contracts.
 Therefore it can generate implementation and mapping code.
 A cloud SDK knows the cloud service better than Kora.
 Therefore Kora may be better off integrating the SDK rather than replacing it.
 This is a useful design principle.

-## Thin Integration Is Especially Strong at Technology Boundaries
+## Thin Integration Is Especially Strong at Technology Boundaries { #technology-boundaries }

 Technology boundaries already have stable semantics.
 PostgreSQL has SQL.
 Kafka has records and partitions. gRPC has protobuf and RPC methods.
 OpenTelemetry has spans and metrics.
 Replacing these semantics with a new framework vocabulary can create unnecessary translation.
 Kora tries to avoid that where possible.

-## Enterprise Tooling Should Also Follow Information Advantage
+## Enterprise Tooling Should Also Follow Information Advantage { #tooling-information-advantage }

 The IDE knows types and code.
 Let it navigate them.
 The compiler knows type correctness.
 Let it validate.
 The Kora processor knows graph structure.
 Let it generate diagnostics.
 The AI agent can search across all of them.
 A special tool should exist when it can add information or speed that the general tools cannot.
 This produces a cleaner tooling ecosystem.

-## This Is a More Modular Definition of Enterprise
+## This Is a More Modular Definition of Enterprise { #modular-enterprise }

 Enterprise readiness becomes: